“Microbes are single-celled organisms that are invisible to the naked eye.”

 - Few fungi are harmful and cause fungal infections like ringworm.
 The others are used in making antibiotics like penicillin.

-- Fungi such as yeast is also used in all baking industries and also in the beer and wine industries.
+- Fungi such as yeast are used in all baking industries and also in the beer and wine industries.

 Also Read: Kingdom Fungi

 - Viruses are a connecting link between living and non-living.

 - They are non-cellular microbes composed of protein, nucleic acids, and lipids.

 - They are measured in nanometers with size ranging from 20 nanometers to 250 nanometers and could only be seen with an electron microscope.